CarmeTeam/Carme-Docu/InstallDoc/README.md

       ```

    3. Copy `slurm.conf` to all your compute nodes.
-   4. `systemctl restart slurmctld` and `scontrol reconfig` in the head-node.
+   4. `systemctl restart slurmctld && scontrol reconfig` in the head-node.
-   5. `systemctl restart slurmd` and `scontrol reconfig` in the compute-nodes.
+   5. `systemctl restart slurmd && scontrol reconfig` in the compute-nodes.
    5. Repeat the process for all Carme-scripts.
 You **must** include all 4 Carme-scripts.

 ## What to do if the install fails